flanksource/docs/mission-control/docs/installation/local-testing.md

   --template='{{.data.password | base64decode}}'
 ```

-You can then goto [https://127.0.0.1.nip.io:8443](https://127.0.0.1.nip.io:8443) to login.
+You can then go to [https://127.0.0.1.nip.io:8443](https://127.0.0.1.nip.io:8443) to login.

 :::info Self-Signed Certificate
-This example uses a self-signed certificate created by Nginx, We recommend using [cert-manager.io](https://cert-manager.io/).
+This example uses a self-signed certificate created by nginx, We recommend using [cert-manager.io](https://cert-manager.io/).
 :::

 </Step>